20 Disney villain songs, ranked

-Sunday’s two-hour Once Upon a Time finale is all about villains trying to finally achieve their happy endings.
+Once Upon a Time‘s season finale was all about villains trying to finally achieve their happy endings.
 Specifically, we’re talking Disney villains, a gang of throne-usurpers and puppy-murderers who are generally a lot more sympathetic on Once than they were in their original incarnations.

 Then again, who ever said we wanted our Disney villains to be sympathetic?
 In order to earn a spot in the wicked pantheon, all a baddie really needs is a sharp chin, a killer smirk, a master plan… and, ideally, a big, bold production number in which they declare their evil intentions via song.

 Some of the most memorable Disney villains ever, including Snow White‘s Evil Queen and Sleeping Beauty‘s Maleficent, don’t get villain songs.
 Plenty of others do, though—20, by my count.
 So, without further ado, here’s a completely scientific, totally objective* ranking of them.
 Note: This list only covers films released by Walt Disney Animation Studios (which means, alas, that there’s no Oogie Boogie song), and I also decided to include both songs sung by villains and songs sung by other characters about villains, mainly because leaving out the latter would mean disqualifying two of the best villain songs ever.
 Also: There’s no “Love Is an Open Door,” because c’mon.

 20. The Siamese Cat Song, Lady and the Tramp

 NOOOOOOO.
 A racist, embarrassing mess that’s straight-up hard to watch in the 21st century.
 You might think it couldn’t get worse than the original… but you’re wrong, my friend.